FontBureau/TypeRoof/docs/development/module-granularity.md

 This is a style note, not a hard rule.
 Apply judgment.
 When in doubt, prefer fewer, more cohesive files over many small ones.

+This file is also intended to instruct an agent when a file is about to be split up.

 ## Prefer coupling‑based decomposition over one‑class‑per‑file

 When a file grows large, the first instinct is often "one class per file."
 This is a syntactic decomposition.
 The TypeRoof preference is a **coupling‑based** decomposition: group files by what *changes together*, not by how many top‑level declarations they contain.